Flywheel WordPress Hosting – An In-Depth Everything-You-Need-To-Know Review (With Real Data)

 - Last updated:

 Have you heard of Flywheel WordPress hosting yet?
-Maybe you’re a designer or web design agency owner looking for a web host for your clients and someone has recommended Flywheel.
-Or maybe you’ve just Googled ‘Managed WordPress Hosting’ and found Flywheel for the very first time.
+Maybe you’re a designer or an agency owner looking for a web host for a client and someone has recommended Flywheel.
+Or maybe you’ve just googled ‘Managed WordPress Hosting’ and found Flywheel for the first time.

 If so, this article is for you!
-Not only have we been using Flywheel to host this very site for a few years now, we’ve also spun up a few brand new tests sites on a new account to get additional real-life data, and taken a fresh, in-depth look at all the different features Flywheel have to offer — to give you an extensive, balanced and fair assessment of their services.
+Not only have we been using Flywheel to host this very site for a few years now, we’ve also spun up some new test sites on a new account to get additional real-life data.
+To give you an extensive, balanced and fair assessment of their services, we’ve also taken a fresh, in-depth look at all of the different features Flywheel have to offer, including the recent move to using the Google Cloud Platform for their hosting infrastructure.

 Below, we’ll cover the pros and cons of choosing Flywheel, what they offer that’s different from other managed WordPress web hosting services, and what sort of loading times (using two very different and very popular WordPress themes) and uptime levels you can expect from them.
 Additionally, we’ll be taking a look at how these loading times are affected when multiple visitors are accessing Flywheel-hosted sites, giving you an idea of how Flywheel performs in real-world situations.